chadsr/NordVPN-NetworkManager/README.md

 This tool removes the need for manually handling OpenVPN configurations from NordVPN.
 It will synchronise the best servers from chosen countries into the NetworkManager VPN list.
 A synchronised VPN can then be chosen to auto-connect to, whenever NetworkManager brings an network connection up.

-More documentation will be available when this tool is out of Alpha releases.
+More documentation will be available when nordnm gets to stable releases.

 **Warning:**
 *This tool is still highly under development.
 I take no responsibility for any unforseen problems it may cause.*